-Short video presentation
+Short video presentation (1:23 min)

 New possibilities in music hall design

 The system consists of numerous modules that are embedded in large, or entire ceiling and wall surfaces.
 The module is the basic building block and can be angled to ensure a more sound-diffused room.

 Certified measurements in reverberation chamber